-Nonspendable - represents amounts that cannot be spent because they are either not in spendable form or legally or contractually required to be maintained intact.
-Nonspendable fund balances maintained by District at June 30, 2020, include:
+Nonspendable - represents amounts that cannot be spent because they are either not in spendable form are contractually required to be maintained intact.
+Nonspendable fund balances maintained by the District at June 30, 2021, include:

 - Prepaid items represents miscellaneous items that are applicable to future accounting periods.
-This balance is nonspendable as the asset does not represent an available resource. - Inventory represents nonspendable inventory in the school lunch fund and school store.
+This balance is nonspendable as the asset does not represent an available resource. - Long-term receivable represents the noncurrent portion of the due from the School Lunch Fund reported in the General Fund. - Inventory represents nonspendable inventory in the School Lunch Fund and school store in the General Fund.